 – Duba Explorers is very well placed to offer some seriously good vehicle safaris, during the day and after sunset.
 The camp’s private concession consists of over 30,000 hectares of floodplains, woodlands, and islands, providing homes for an impressive assortment of mammals and birds.
 Elephant, buffalo, and hippo are particularly prolific, but giraffe, greater kudu, tsessebe, and red lechwe are also seen in high numbers here.
 Big cats such as lion and leopard may be viewed too, while nocturnal species include brown hyena.

-– Also enjoyed in the presence of an expert guide, walks are fantastic for anyone interested in taking a really close look at the smaller lives of the Delta – its plants, insects, and bird species.
+– Enjoyed in the presence of an expert guide, walks are fantastic for anyone interested in taking a closer look at the smaller lives of the Delta – its plants, insects, and bird species.
 Bird highlights include white-backed night heron, wattled crane, and the mysterious Pel’s fishing owl!

-– Please note, this activity is seasonal and usually only operates between June and September.
-Motorised boats and mekoros are used to explore the waters of the camp’s concession.
-L can look out for hippo and a variety of waterbirds, as well as plenty of big game species coming to quench their thirst on the banks of the channels.
+– This activity is seasonal and usually only operates between June and September.
+Motorised boats and mokoros are used to explore the waters of the camp’s concession.
+You can look out for hippo and a variety of waterbirds, as well as plenty of big game species coming to quench their thirst on the banks of the channels.